Payment & Rights

 NOTE: Yahoo.com occasionally treats our email as spam, please keep an eye on your spam folder.

 Our average response time runs about five weeks.
-If you have not heard from us in three months, you can query us about the submission at firstname.lastname@example.org.
+If you have not heard from us in 45 days, you can query us about the submission at firstname.lastname@example.org.
 Thanks for your interest in Asimov’s and good luck!

 Manual Submission and Manuscript Format